-Action Number Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded Responders Through AT&T Firstnet or Other Services During Major Storm Events Tornado, Hail, Tropical, Tech/ ages/disaste r- recovery/fir stnet Revise Subdivision and Site Plan Review Regulations to Require All Electric Wires Are Placed Underground and Require Tree Planting In the Business Commercial District and Intervale District Areas to Reduce the Medium Term 3-4 Years Planning Board \$300 Revise the regulations to ensure underground wires are placed for new development.
-Ensure new plant trees for extreme heat mitigation in the Business District, Winter, Wind, Ice, Thundersto rm, Extreme Heat Business District and Commercia I District, Intervale Exit 9 Cost is for public noticing for two public hearings.
+Action Number Action Action Timeframe Ranking Score Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
+What Cost Will Pay For How Funded Responders Through AT&T Firstnet or Other Services During Major Storm Events ups for single phase generators.
+TDS portable - 110v (single phase) or 220v and 440v three phase electricity can be used to run.
+The central TDS Telephone Office no longer has a standby generator, so if they lose electricity all landline telephone, internet & fiber communications will go out in Warner after the local batteries fail.
+This would also be a three-phase portable electricity generator.
+INFO: TDS covers 7-8 towns locally, office and equipment are located in Contoocook on Kearsarge Avenue.
+Since the 2008 ice storm, outage problems have not been significant.
+Warner has local contacts for getting assets on site and any outages fixed by TDS repair team with TDS contractors for heavy construction work.
+Policy would determine when they are called in, who calls them in and coordinates, which locations get service, coordinate with carriers.
+Tornado, Hail, Tropical, Tech/ ages/disaste recovery/fir stnet Revise Subdivision and Site Plan Review Regulations to Require All Electric Wires Are Placed Underground and Require Tree Planting In the Business Commercial District and Intervale District Areas to Reduce the Medium Term 3-4 Years 66 Planning Board \$300 Revise the regulations to ensure underground wires are placed for new development.
+Ensure new plant trees for extreme heat mitigation in the Business District, Commercial District, and Intervale District.
+Can also consider benches, flags for beautification purposes.
+Winter, Wind, Ice, Thundersto rm, Extreme Heat Business District and Commercia I District, Intervale Exit 9 Cost is for public noticing for two public hearings.
 Planning Board Budget

-Action Number Action Action Timeframe Ranking Score Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-What Cost Will Pay For How Funded Impact of Winter, Wind, Ice, and Extreme Heat Events HMC ADD NEW ACTION HERE after 2025 HMC ADD NEW ACTION HERE after 2025
+Action Number Action Action Timeframe Ranking Score Who is Responsible Approx Cost to Town Description and Evaluation of Action What Cost Will Pay For How Funded Impact of Winter, Wind, Ice, and Extreme Heat Events HMC ADD NEW ACTION HERE after 2025 HMC ADD NEW ACTION HERE after 2025